foundersandcoders/old-coursebook/outcomes/week4.md

 ## Test Coverage
 - What is Istanbul?
-- What are Code Climate, CodeCov?
+- What is CodeCov?
-- What is the difference between Istanbul and code Climate/CodeCov?
+- What is the difference between Istanbul & CodeCov?
-  - Once the Readme is complete, create a **tutorial** that sets up Istanbul, Code Climate and Codecove on a simple node server.
+  - Once the Readme is complete, create a **tutorial** that sets up Istanbul and Codecove on a simple node server.

-### Complete tutorials to follow.
+### Completed tutorials.

 #### Continuous Integration
  - [https://github.com/dwyl/learn-travis](https://github.com/dwyl/learn-travis)